 Healthy Watersheds and Water Resources

-Our staff team regularly partners with senior governments and communities on a range of issues: sustainable watershed management, flood hazard management, sustainable fish and fisheries projects, youth watershed stewardship and climate change adaptation for communities and resource sectors.
-We frequently facilitate multi-interest, collaborative processes and education initiatives.
+It's important to manage BC’s watersheds and water resources more sustainably — and FBC can help leaders in this work.
+Our staff team works collaboratively with governments, communities and various sectors on a range of issues: sustainable watershed management, flood hazard management, sustainable fish and fisheries projects, stewardship education and climate change adaptation for communities and resource sectors.
+We can facilitate multi-interest, collaborative processes and education initiatives.

-To learn more about our services, contact Steve Litke, Senior Program Manager, Watersheds and Water Resources.
+To learn more about our services, contact , Director, Water Resources.